artiebits.com

 P(2;1.45)=1.452e1.452!0.24659P(2; 1.45) = \frac{1.45^2 e^{-1.45}}{2!} \approx 0.24659

-You can use this formula to calculate the probability of different number of goals (0, 1, 2, 3, …, NN).
+This gives a 25% chance of scoring exactly 2 goals in the next match.
+You can use this formula to calculate the probability for any number of goals (0, 1, 2, 3, …).

 Obtaining and Exploring Data